 The Salomon Speedcross 4 really hugs your feet and with a 10mm drop has some stability features.
 The midsole is designed to promote good running form and get you onto your forefoot for a powerful toe off.
 The dual-density EVA material is also placed throughout the shoe to dissuade runners from pronating which can cause knee related injuries

-Salomon really took it’s time releasing this latest edition of this shoe and that’s probably because they got so much right in the Speedcross 2 and 3.
-Finally after years of refining their already superior technology, this long awaited shoe is on the market.
-The made some minor changes to the outsole to make it grippier and little bit lighter.
-This is a highly durable, terrain specific shoe, so if you are looking for something colorful to help you tackle those muddy, soft or even snowy trails, look into this shoe, its lightweight design make it great for training or racing on the trails.
+After years of refining their already superior technology, this long-awaited shoe is on the market.
+Salomon made some minor changes to the outsole to make it grippier and a little bit lighter.
+This is a highly durable, terrain-specific shoe, so if you are looking for something colorful to help you tackle those muddy, soft or even snowy trails, look into this shoe, its lightweight design makes it great for training or racing on the trails.